FireBrandMint/GJham-Engine/README.md

 # Current tasks to be done (skip to goals if you're new)

--> Fix what this project already has. (boring)
+-> Fix what this project already has. (boring and COMPLETED)

--> Add the missing stuff like other physics shapes etc.
+-> Add the missing stuff like other physics shapes etc. (PARTIALLY COMPLETED, the UI collision shapes remains)

--> Start fase 3, aka making the the actual entities that will be used for production in the future and the editor.
+-> Start fase 3, aka making the the actual entities that will be used for production in the future.

+-> Make prefab system.
+(NOTE TO SELF: to serialize store each entity in a array and then add children according to their index in the array)

+-> Make editor.

 # Goals from BIG-BIG-BIG to less important